Medical Care and Facilities

 IN THE SPOTLIGHT

 How would you describe camp in three words?
-Best week ever
+Magic, beauty, and possibility

-In what volunteer roles do you serve at Roundup River Ranch?
+In what volunteer role(s) do you serve at Roundup River Ranch?
+I’ve been a cabin volunteer and a program volunteer.

 Some of the most renowned medical professionals in the Rocky Mountain region are here.
 (Although they may be wearing a tutu or superhero cape when you meet them.)